Upper Hutt City Southern Growth Area – Silverstream – Pinehaven Hills

-A large part of this land has been identified as a SNA.
+A large part of this land has been identified as a Significant Natural Area.
 This land could be further enhanced over time with the ongoing planting of native trees and the development of walking and cycling trails.

 Why is planning for growth and freeing up this land so important?

-On current projections Upper Hutt will grow by approx. 24,000 people and require approx. 10,400 new dwellings out to 2047 and currently 3,500 can be catered for (which includes the Southern Growth Area) leaving a deficit of 2,100 still to be found.
+On current projections Upper Hutt will grow by approx. 24,000 people and require approx. 10,400 new dwellings out to 2051.
 The potential for any development along the Southern Growth Area would enable much needed housing to be developed that is sympathetic to the environment and cater for the planned growth in Upper Hutt and wider region and it would provide for the following:

-- Reducing water run-off from the hills and the flood risk in the valleys below.
+Reducing water run-off from the hills and the flood risk in the valleys below.
 This is mandatory under the UHCC District Plan.
 The recent Plan Change 42 was the means to enable this and it is very clear that all future developments within Upper Hutt must have hydraulic neutrality by reducing current levels of stormwater runoff in the Pinehaven Catchment.